7 Best Mouth Guards of 2026

 The buyer’s guide framework below structures the key selection criteria.
 The most actionable decision sequence is:

 Step 1 — Assess grinding severity.
-If your dentist has confirmed heavy grinding with posterior wear, molar cracks, or significant TMJ findings, skip OTC guards and invest in ClearClub or a dentist-office appliance.
+If your dentist has confirmed heavy grinding with posterior wear, molar cracks, or significant TMJ findings, skip OTC guards and invest in Remi or a dentist-office appliance.
 If your grinding is mild-to-moderate without documented dental damage, start with an OTC option.

 Step 2 — Identify fit tolerance.
 If you have a strong gag reflex or have failed with full-arch guards before, try the SmartGuard Elite’s anterior design or The Doctor’s NightGuard’s slimmer profile before abandoning the category.
 If molding has been a barrier, the SleepRight no-boil design removes that friction entirely.